PalmDevs/aoc-solutions-ts/.github/ISSUE_TEMPLATE/bug_report.md

 Describe a clear and concise description of what you expected to happen.

 ## Environment
+ - Runtime: [eg. Node, Deno, Bun]
- - Node version: [eg. 18.12.1]
+ - Runtime version: [eg. 18.12.1, 1.0.4]
- - TypeScript version [e.g. 4.9.3]
+ - TypeScript version [e.g. 4.9.3, 5.0.2]

 ### Input
-Upload your input file here, so I can debug.
+Upload your input file here.

 **Additional context**
-Add any other context about the problem here.
+Add any additional context about the issue here.